Fast-food chain Burger King is launching a brand new vegan burger this Veganuary adapted from its popular Veggie Bean Burger.

 While supermarkets are rapidly increasing their vegan offerings and high-street restaurants are competing to offer exciting new vegan menus, one sector that has been slow to embrace the plant-based boom in the UK is the fast-food sector.

-Keen to offer customers looking for meat-free options something new to try, fast-food giant Burger King has just announced it will be launching a brand new vegan burger this January.
+Keen to offer customers looking for vegan Burger King options something new to try, fast-food giant Burger King will be launching a brand new vegan burger this January.

 The chain has adapted the recipe for its popular Veggie Bean Burger to make the Burger King classic 100% vegan and it will be available from 11th January.